raph333/Consensus-residue-contact-calculator/README.md

 The program was developed and has been tested on Linux.
 It should work on any Linux-distribution.

-Before running the program, please make sure you have the following dependencies installed on your computer:
+Before running the program, please make sure you have the following software installed on your computer:

 * Python version 2.7 or newer
 * IPython